mgorny/articles/new-gentoo-copyright-policy-explained.rst

 **What about licenses approved by Open Software Initiative?**
-  Many of the OSI-approved licenses are already covered by the allowed license statement above.
+  Many of the OSI-approved licenses are also approved as GPL compatible by the FSF [#GPL-COMPAT]_.
 If you would like to use one that isn't, please follow the procedure for other open source licenses below.

 **What about other open source licenses?**